-Following the lead of many communities across Georgia, Friends of Tide to Town, a coalition of citizens in Savannah, is coordinating an effort to create a branded urban trails system, Tide to Town.
-Tide to Town, like Atlanta's Beltline and Carrollton's Greenbelt, will be a network of protected walking and bicycling facilities connecting all of Savannah's neighborhoods with potential for crossing into Garden City.
+Following the lead of many communities across Georgia, Friends of Tide to Town, a coalition of citizens in Savannah, is coordinating an effort to create a branded urban trails system, "Tide to Town."
+Like Atlanta's Beltline and Carollton's Greenbelt, Tide to Town will be a network of protected walking and bicycling facilities connecting all of Savannah's neighborhoods with potential for reaching Pooler.

 Tide to Town will link together existing and planned projects, including the Truman Linear Trail and the Springfield Canal Trail.
-The core of the system is a 30-mile route that encircles the City.
+The core of the system is a 30-mile route that encircles the city of Savannah.
 Additional miles of connector paths will connect to priority neighborhoods as the system grows.
-Spur trails to popular destinations will also be added as the system expands outside of the City of Savannah potentially through Garden City.
+Spur trails to popular destinations will also be added as the system expands outside of Savannah and potentially to Pooler.

 The system maximizes existing public rights-of-way along streets and canals, which significantly reduces the cost of implementation.
 The coalition formed in 2017 to lead the development of Tide to Town.
-The Tide to Town trail system has quickly become a regional priority and has garnered additional support through the special-purpose local-option sales tax (SPLOST) passed in 2019.
+The Tide to Town trail system has quickly become a regional priority and has garnered additional support through the special-purpose local-option sales tax (SPLOST) passed Savannah city council in 2019.